MilhosOU/RedditMontitor/README.md

 - Reddit API credentials (client ID, client secret, user agent, username, and password).
 - Environment variables set up for Reddit API credentials and database connection details.

+## Installation
+1. Clone this repository to your local machine.
+2. Install the required Python packages using `pip install -r requirements.txt`.
+3. Set up environment variables for Reddit API credentials and database connection details.
+4. Ensure your PostgreSQL database is running and accessible.

+## Configuration
+You can configure the script by modifying the following environment variables:
+- `REDDIT_CLIENT_ID`: Your Reddit API client ID.
+- `REDDIT_CLIENT_SECRET`: Your Reddit API client secret.
+- `REDDIT_USER_AGENT`: Your Reddit API user agent.
+- `REDDIT_USERNAME`: Your Reddit username.
+- `REDDIT_PASSWORD`: Your Reddit password.
+- `DB_NAME`: Name of the PostgreSQL database.
+- `DB_USER`: PostgreSQL database username.
+- `DB_PASS`: PostgreSQL database password.
+- `DB_HOST`: PostgreSQL database host.
+- `DB_PORT`: PostgreSQL database port.

+## Database Schema
+The script requires the following tables in your PostgreSQL database:
+- `reddit_comment_insights`: Stores data about your Reddit comments.
+- `reddit_submission_insights`: Stores data about your Reddit submissions.
+- `reddit_karma_insights`: Stores data about your Reddit karma breakdown.

 You can create the table using the following code

 ```sql